The golfer's 11-year reign atop sport's rich list has been ended by a star who is currently languishing in

 :

-Denote Athe right hand side of this inequality.
+Denote AE the right hand side of this inequality.
 It states the standard result that, with moral hazard and limited liability, agents with wealth below a threshold are credit rationed.
 Note that, the minimum initial wealth constraint is tightened as the cost of effort (e) increases.

 8